Trading training handbook

 Limits and responsibility

-Important limits around live orders, advice, data permissions, sample pools, and interpreting training results.
+Important limits around live orders, advice, data permissions, practice data, and interpreting training results.